User Tools

 scaleFactor=50-100

 This scales down the size of the “Confirm Delete” dialog window.
 The dialog can look very big on some smaller monitors.
-This setting can be changed in the .conf file while MMP is running so you can easily experiment to find a size that suits. scaleFactor=90 reduces the dialog to 90% of its designed size.
+This setting can be changed in the .conf file while MMP is running so you can easily experiment to find a size that suits. scaleFactor=90, the default, reduces the dialog to 90% of its designed size.

 showMetaData=yes/no